anandijain/stream_list/README.md

 * mnist in 15 different ways / languages
 * diy twitch that allows user composition of sources
 * finish basic hypergraph rewriting in rust

+### process and av
+* transcribe all my videos (just with yt-dlp) ,make them searchable notebook lm/rag thing?
+    - retrieve timestamp and maybe be able to quickly pull up the link at the correct timestamp
+    - everynight or something it resyncs to a git repo so its always up to date
+* streambot
+    * eventually will be openobsbot, but for now a rpi5 with obs in an enclosure with a super simple touchscreen to start streaming or have an assistant.
+* cute recording light that turns on when im live

 ### cas3
 * merge jupyter pr